trezor/trezor-firmware/common/defs/README.md

 The [`fido/`](fido) subdirectory contains definitons of apps whose logos and names are shown on Trezor T screen for FIDO/U2F authentication.

-Each app must have a single JSON file in the `fido/` subdirectory, and a corresponding PNG image with the same name.
-The PNG must be 128x128 pixels RGBA.
+Each app must have a single JSON file in the `fido/` subdirectory.
 Every app must have its `label` set to the user-recognizable application name.
 The `u2f` field is a list of U2F origin hashes, and the `webauthn` field is a list of FIDO2/WebAuthn hostnames for the app.
 At least one must be present.

+Each app can have an icon.
+If present, it must be a 128x128 pixels RGBA PNG of the same name as the corresponding JSON name.
+If the app does not have an icon, it must instead have a field `no_icon` set to `true` in the JSON.

 ## Coins